Beach house rentals in Carolina Beach

 Fly into Wilmington International Airport (ILM), and chances are you’ll be checking into your rental accommodations less than an hour after your plane touches down: It’s only about 20 miles, or 30 minutes, from the tarmac to the sand.
 Once you’re at Carolina Beach, bicycling is the best way to get around, and there are a number of bike rental shops in town that will be eager to oblige.

 Carolina Beach is a popular spring and summertime destination.
 Summer days are hot, humid, and breezy, and temperatures usually crack 90 degrees Fahrenheit in July and August.
 The water temperature is not far behind, reaching a bathtub-like 82 degrees.
 Summer is also the region’s wettest time of year: expect 7 to 8 inches of rain in July, August, and September.
 It’s always good to be mindful of tropical storms during hurricane season, which runs from June to November.
-Fall brings fewer crowds and milder temperatures, so it’s a good time to visit, though it may be too cold to swim.
+Fall brings fewer crowds and milder temperatures, so it’s a good time to stay in one of the area’s vacation rentals, though it may be too cold to swim.
 Winter highs hover around 60 degrees, with overnight lows close to freezing, so pack accordingly and make sure to layer up.

 Though it dates to the 1880s, the Carolina Beach Boardwalk has been rebuilt, expanded, and modernized over the years, but it still retains its throwback charm.
 These days you’ll find an assortment of carnival rides, arcade games, candy vendors, and tiki bars, just steps from the sand.